valekfrantisek/DigitalReligion-Ugarit/3DTempleOfBaal/description.md

 ## 3D Reconstruction

 The model has been created using free and open source software [Blender](https://www.blender.org/).
-The model itself is available in this repository, you can download it using this [link](https://github.com/valekfrantisek/DigitalReligion-Ugarit/blob/main/3DTempleOfBaal/Temple_of_Baal_blank.blend).
-This model is devoid of any materials and textures.
+The model itself is available in this repository, you can download it using this [link](https://github.com/valekfrantisek/DigitalReligion-Ugarit/blob/main/3DTempleOfBaal/Temple_of_Baal_blank.blend) for a blank model without any materials; or this [link](https://github.com/valekfrantisek/DigitalReligion-Ugarit/blob/main/3DTempleOfBaal/Temple_of_Baal_with_materials.blend) for model with embeded materials.

 Materials and textures for the model were taken from [Poly Haven](https://polyhaven.com/) repository.
 This repository is also open source and therefore freely reusable.
+However, these materials must remain only provisional, as they do not correspond with the ancient reality.
+More work is needed in order to create textures and materials that would better reflect the material reality of ancient Ugarit and the Eastern Mediterranean.

 ## Presentation of the model